 - Try to draw the big picture and the implementation roadmap on your own from memory and see how much you can get right.
 Repeat until you like what you see 🙂

 - There are Kahoot quizzes created by my friend Inbar Oren (A SAFe Methodologist at SAI) a while ago that are publicly available.
 Some SPCTs (Including myself) run them during the Implementing SAFe class to help refresh topics from earlier lessons and drive some discussions about nuances/intricacies.
-You can run them on your own or get together with some others preparing for the exam and have more fun together 🙂
+You can run them on your own (launch the quiz on your computer, and connect to it as a player from your mobile device/other computer – see here for detailed suggestions) or get together with some others preparing for the exam and have more fun together 🙂

 - 2 – lean/agile mindset https://play.kahoot.it/#/k/60377928-5d32-4391-9237-8cda17cb2f13